Drywall Nail and Screw Pop Repair Services in St. Albert, AB

 Inspection and Assessment of Popped Fasteners

-Document the size and location of each pop.
+We also document the size and location of each pop.
 Small pops under 1/8 inch require different treatment than larger protrusions exceeding 1/4 inch.

 Resecuring Loose Drywall Fasteners

-Install additional drywall screws within 2 inches of each popped fastener.
+For screws, use a drill with proper torque settings to avoid over-driving.
+Additional drywall screws are placed within 2 inches of each popped fastener.
 This prevents future movement and ensures secure panel attachment to the framing member.

 • 1-2 inches from original pop location